gsanguinetti/android-challenge/README.md

 ###### New functionalities to add

-1. Search characters by name in the characters list
+1. Search characterEntities by name in the characterEntities list
-2. Create a list of a characters by house, accessing to it by clicking a house image in the list of houses
+2. Create a list of a characterEntities by house, accessing to it by clicking a house image in the list of houses
 3. Capability to work offline
 4. Refactor the code